cs1302uga/cs1302-ce05/README.md

 1. Verify that files were generated and placed in the `doc` directory before continuing.

+1. Make sure you are still in the `cs1302-ce05` directory.
-1. Use `ln` to create a symbolic link (shortcut) named `cs1302-ce05-doc` in your `public_html` directory.
+   Use `ln` to create a symbolic link (shortcut) named `cs1302-ce05-doc` in your `public_html` directory.
 The symbolic link should link to the `doc` subdirectory containing the API documentation website created in a previous step.
 Write the exact command used in your notes.

+   **NOTE:** Remember, if you use `$(pwd)` as described in the reading, then that expression will expand to the absolute path of your present working directory.
+That is, the string that it expands to will differ depending on where you currently are.

    **NOTE:** You are fully responsible for anything that you host through your Nike website.